 Living it Green™ is about living life abundantly green.
 From the homes we live in, the transportation we choose, to the places where we work, shop, and visit.

-Founded in 2006, Living It Green™ is an educational and green products company, including a series of free to the public regional and international educational events and forums.
+Founded in 2006, Living It Green™ is an educational and green products initiative, including a series of free to the public regional and international educational events, discussions and forums.

-Living It Green™ Expos are free, family-friendly events held every spring and fall at community locations across the U.S. and Canada.
+Living It Green™ Expos are free, family-friendly events held at community locations across the U.S. and Canada.
 The Living It Green Expos feature children’s activities, entertainment and educational attractions, and typically over 75 local, regional and national exhibitors and presenters displaying and offering green, outdoor living, and sustainable and energy efficient products and services.

 Always remember, you can Live Abundantly Green™.

 As many as 100,000 Californians are eligible to receive payments for the damages they suffered from a series of devastating wildfires over the last several years.

 via 70K California Wildfire Victims May Miss Out on Payments Ahead of Monday Deadline to File Claims Against PG&E — KTLA

 When Christopher Columbus arrived in the Caribbean in 1492, he brought Spanish visions of gold and glory, as well as new animals and pathogens.
 Pigs and rats ravaged the island ecosystems while measles, flu and smallpox burned through the native populations, killing millions of people…

 via When Mosquitoes Brought Yellow Fever to the Caribbean, They Also Spread Slavery — TIME